reva-paul/force_recovery/README_v2.md

 ## Contents

-Each notebook corresponds to a part of the paper:

 - `gracefo_inverse_pinn.ipynb` (§4, §5.1–5.2): the main inverse PINN estimator.
 This recovers the
   RTN nongravitational acceleration and produces Table 1; also produces the ablation rows of Table 2 (see below).